-Built by Francesco Sforza in the 15th century, this castle was originally a family residence, and quite an imposing one at that.
-It was in the late 19th and early 20th century that its signature Filarete Tower was added to the façade by Luca Beltrami as part of a partial reconstruction.
+Built by Francesco Sforza in the fifteenth century, this castle was originally a family residence, and quite an imposing one at that.
+It was in the late nineteenth and early twentieth centuries that its signature Filarete Tower was added to the façade by Luca Beltrami as part of a partial reconstruction.
 The halls that once held Napoleon’s troops now constitute the city’s largest exhibition complex.

 Galleria Vittorio Emanuele II epitomises the Italian flair for retail commerce.
 This glass-vaulted shopping arcade, which was built between 1865 and 1877 to link the Piazza del Duomo and the Piazza della Scala, is chockfull of luxury designer shops and white-tablecloth establishments.
 Even if you don’t fancy shopping, the arcade is worth visiting from an architectural standpoint.